jadijadi/lpic1book/content/1072_automate_system_administration_tasks_by_scheduling_jobs.md

 > Note: be careful about using a \* on the first filed.
 That will run your cron on every minute!
 >
 > Note: Use with care.
-Something like `42 8 1 1 0` runs ONLY IF 1st of Jan is a Monday!
+Something like `42 8 1 1 0` runs ONLY IF 1st of Jan is a Sunday!

 When a cron runs, the output will be emailed to the owner of the cron.